SauravC99/go-http-server/README.md

 # go-http-server

-> http server written in Go
+> http server written in Go using concurrency

 go-http-server is a HTTP server written in GoLang.
 By default the server will run on localhost with port 4221, and an option to specify which port to bind to.